adrofa/eyes_classifier/README.md

 * **`Criterion version: 1`** (Binary Cross Entropy)

 #### Results
-During several last epochs both of the losses have not been updating: it looks like gradients exploding.
+During several last epochs, both of the losses have not been updating: it looks like gradients exploding.

 ![hypothesis-1](./output/models/hypothesis-1/fold-1/progress.png)